 Extensibility

-Base classes can require reopening code to add behaviours.
+Base classes can force you to reopen and modify shared code to add behaviour.
 Interfaces allow new modules to plug in without touching existing types.

 Testability